Setting up Kubernetes cluster with Kubernetes Engine

 ---|---|

-IAM_FILE_PATH | The file path of the installed authentication client |
+IAM_FILE_PATH | Path to the installed authentication client file |

 Call Kubernetes API